Calculating business rates

 What are rateable values?

-Rateable values are established by the Valuation Office Agency (a sub-division of Her Majesty's Revenues & Customs), and reflect the annual open market rental value of non-domestic properties at a fixed point in time (currently 1 April 2017).
-The Valuation Officer may alter the value if he believes that the circumstances of the property have changed.
+Rateable values are established by the Valuation Office Agency (a sub-division of Her Majesty's Revenues & Customs), and reflect the annual open market rental value of non-domestic properties at a fixed point in time (currently 1 April 2026).
+The Valuation Officer may alter the value if they believe that the circumstances of the property has changed.

 The rateable value is not the amount that is payable, but used with the multiplier to calculate the basic annual rate charge for that financial year before any reliefs or reductions are applied.